vault27/Foundation/paloalto.md

 - Threat prevention license - updates are once in 24 hours
 - We can create groups

-Possible actions:
+Possible actions

 - default: For each threat signature and antivirus signature that is defined by Palo Alto Networks, a default action is specified internally.
 Typically, the default action is an alert or a reset-both.
 The default action is displayed in parenthesis—for example, default (alert) in the threat or antivirus signature.
 - allow: This action permits the application traffic.
 - alert: This action generates an alert for each application traffic flow.
-The alert is saved in the Threat log.
+The alert is saved in the Threat log
 - drop: This action drops the application traffic
 - reset-client: For TCP, this action resets the client-side connection.
 For UDP, it drops the connection.
 - reset-server: For TCP, this action resets the server-side connection.
 For UDP, it drops the connection.
 - reset-both: For TCP, this action resets the connection on both client and server ends.
 For UDP, it drops the connection

+### Inline Cloud Analysis

+Available in

+- Anti-Spyware profile
+- Vulnerability Protection profile

+Protects from:

+- Advanced C2 (command-and-control) and spyware threats
+- Zero-day exploit threat
+- SQL injection vulnerabilities
+- Command injection

+Requires Advanced Threat Prevention subscription

 ### Antivirus